Welcome to Part 3 in our series on multi-family conversions.

 Another reason factory conversions appeal to developers and investors is the project may qualify for public financial assistance, including federal historic tax credits, city financing or Tax Increment Financing– known as TIF—in which future property tax revenues from a defined area are used to help offset the cost of an economic development or public improvement project.

-Affordable Tax Credits
+Affordable Tax Credits For Multifamily Conversions

 In addition, if a certain percentage of the apartments are offered at below market rent to people earning 60% or less of the local median income, the developer may qualify for federal affordable housing tax credits, which they can sell to investors to raise cash30.